Skip to content

 Framework 2: Informational Post

-• Include all the relevant information – don’t leave anything out that could be useful for your reader.
+• Don’t half-arse it.
+Don’t leave anything out that could be useful for your reader, or they will go somewhere else.

-• Check your sources – if you’re including any statistics or data in your post, make sure it’s from a reliable source.
+• If you’re including any statistics or data in your post, make sure it’s from a reliable source.

-Informative posts can rank for related head terms
+Informative posts can rank for related pillar terms.

-A lot of people think that in order to rank for a head term, you need to have the exact head term in your title.
-However, that’s not always the case.
-If you have a well-optimized piece of content that is relevant to the head term, it can also rank.
+A lot of people think that to rank for a head term, you need to have the exact head term in your title.

-On the whole, informational posts are great for getting featured snippets, and similarly to lists, which are also largely informational, they make some of the best shareable content.
+On the whole, informational posts are great for getting AI suggestions, featured snippets, and, similar to lists, which are also primarily informational, they make some of the best shareable content.

 Framework 3: Tutorial Post

 Tutorial posts are a great way to share your knowledge and help others learn new skills.
-When writing a tutorial post, it’s important to focus on the “how.”
+When writing a tutorial post, it’s essential to focus on the “how.”

 In other words, your goal should be to provide clear, step-by-step instructions that will help your readers achieve the desired results.
 To do this, you’ll need to thoroughly research your topic and plan your post in advance.